Backend

 The following is a summary of what we learned:

 • Migration process design and capturing ongoing data changes: A good system design gave us the advantage of having an SQS queue to hold usage event messages temporarily.
 This let us merge messages with the point-in-time migration data after migration.
-Without this option, we would have had to explore DMS's CDC feature to ensure data consistency between the old and new services.
+Without this option, we would have had to explore DMS's CDC(opens in a new tab or window) feature to ensure data consistency between the old and new services.
 This part also reminded us of the importance of thoughtful system architecture to help us maintain data integrity during migration.

 • Testing: Doing load testing would have made it easier to identify issues early on.